 This entry has two categories.
-First because it started as a Lifeguard’s Saga long before I even knew it would exist.
+First, because it started as a Lifeguard’s Saga long before I even knew it would exist.

-In 2013 or 2014, I don’t remember if it was two years in a row or just 2014 alone, I met a old couple around their 80’s who came to the beach almost every morning if the weather was good.
+In 2013 or 2014, I don’t remember if it was two years in a row or just 2014 alone, I met an old couple around their 80’s who came to the beach almost every morning if the weather was good.
 They were very nice to me, and I learned a lot from the stories that they shared with me.
 Two of those I’ll even adapt to use on my future books.

 They gave me their number before, in case if I was passing by their town, to give them a call and pay them a visit.
 Such a thing never came to pass.

-And now, for the second category, this year when the summer season started I expected to see everyone that used to come around the beach, and indeed I did, except for that old couple.
+And now, for the second category, this year when the summer season started I expected to see everyone that used to come to the beach, and indeed I did, except for that old couple.
 The old man, who had survived stomach cancer already, wasn’t getting any younger it was very likely that he could have passed away.

 Today, the woman came to the beach accompanied by a young man who I strongly guess him to be her son.